w3c/wai-fundamentals-overview/content/foundations-course.md

 ---

+The online course "**[Introduction to Web Accessibility](https://www.edx.org/course/web-accessibility-introduction)**" provides a strong foundation for making websites, apps, and other digital technology:

+-  work well for people with disabilities
+-  meet international standards
+-  enhance the user experience for everyone

+## Who it is for

 {% comment %}
 This abuses the video-card component and tries to make it work with an embedded YouTube player that is enhanced with the AblePlayer library.
 Remove and replace with regular video-card component in case of bugs.
 {% endcomment %}